Nivrad00/doppelgang/README.md

 After the round ends, each player is prompted to vote to kill a single other player, and the person who receives the most votes is killed.
 If the doppelganger is killed, the adventurers win.
 If an adventurer is killed, the doppelganger wins.
 A tie results in the doppelganger winning.

-**Currently implemented:** Starting/ending games, command handling, basic menu commands, parties, party leader, starting rounds, bot permission checking, round channel creation, player permission editing
+**Currently implemented:** Starting/ending games, command handling, basic menu commands, parties, party leader, starting rounds, bot permission checking, round channel creation, player permission editing, preference prompting (but NOT preference time-out), preference setting, random color setting